 When you are looking to buy the best road bike under $1000 the wheel is very important, as it determines the weight, acceleration, and aerodynamics of your bike.
 You should therefore, pay close attention when selecting your wheel size so that you can find a responsive, stable, and smooth rolling wheel.

 Lightweight wheels are responsive and fast, however, they are less durable and will not perform well on aggressive trails.
 If you are a fitness or recreational rider, then you do not need to worry too much about the wheel size.
 However, if you are a competitive rider, then here is some information you should keep in mind.

 700x20c wheels are thin; they are designed for trails and light riders.
 700x23c are normal sized; they are designed for a range of conditions, including training and racing.
 700x25c wheels are slightly thick; they absorb shock well and will last for a long time.
 700x28c wheels are the thickest; they are perfect for commuting and touring and are designed with heavy riders in mind.
 However, the standard size is 700×25 that is unsurpassed and comes with most of the given bike lists.

-When it comes to the frame material of your road bike, you will have 4 main options; aluminum, steel, titanium and carbon fiber.
+When it comes to the frame material of your road bicycle, you will have 4 main options; aluminum, steel, titanium and carbon fiber.